gizzmo/Gmaps-Context-Menu/README.md

 ### Removing items from the menu

-As stated above the `addItem()` and `addSep()` methods return the jQuery object of the list item created.
-So if you can either call the jQuery method `.remove()` or just pass it into the `removeItem()` or `removeSep()`
+As stated above the `addItem()` and `addSep()` methods return a jQuery object of the list item created.
+So if you can either call the jQuery method `remove()` or just pass it into our `remove()` method.

-	menu.removeItem(item);

-	menu.removeSep(separator);

-You can also remove items and separators by passing a integer.
-Pass a negive integer to start at the end and work backwards.
-See: [http://api.jquery.com/eq/](http://api.jquery.com/eq/)
+You can also remove them by passing an zero-based integer identifing its location.
+Zero-based just means 0 is the first, 1 is the second and so on.

 	// Remove the first item
-	menu.removeItem(0);
+	menu.remove(0);

+Providing a negative number indicates a position starting from the end of the list, rather than the beginning.

-	// Remove the second to last item menu.removeItem(-2)
+	// Remove the second to last item menu.remove(-2)

-Each method filters the list items to the current type.
-So `.removeSep(3)` will remove the third separator even if there are 5 menu items before it

-	// Remove the first separator (even if its not the first list item) menu.removeSep(0);

-You can also remove items by passing the same name that you used to create the item.
+Lastly you can remove items by passing the same name that you used to create the item.

 	menu.removeItem('Zoom In');